 - Did you have time and information to make good decisions about your benefits?

-- What did you find difficult about the enrollment process?
+- What did you find challenging about the enrollment process?

 - What other information could we have provided to make open enrollment easier?

-- Which benefits would you like to see added for next year’s plan?
+- Which benefits would you like to see added to next year’s plan?

-You work hard to create an employee benefits package that meets the needs of your employees and your business.
-Asking the right questions in advance may greatly increase your chances of success.
+Employers work hard and go to considerable expense to create an employee benefits package that meets the needs of their employees and their business.
+Asking the right questions in advance can increase both employee satisfaction and employer return on investment.

 DataPath, Inc. has been a full-service TPA business solutions provider for nearly four decades.
 Our cloud-based Summit platform is the industry’s first all-in-one solution for CDH, HSA, Well-Being, COBRA, and Billing administration; plus, we offer comprehensive Operations BPO and award-winning Marketing Services for users of all administrative platforms.
 Please enter your email (above right) to be notified when new blog articles are published.